 Controlled demolition planned at Baltimore bridge collapse site

-BALTIMORE — After weeks of preparation, crews are scheduled to conduct a controlled demolition Sunday to break down the largest remaining span of the collapsed Francis Scott Key Bridge in Maryland, which came crashing down under the impact of a massive container ship on March 26.
+BALTIMORE — The controlled demolition of the largest remaining steel span of the collapsed Francis Scott Key Bridge in Baltimore has been postponed because of weather conditions, officials said Sunday afternoon.

+Crews have been preparing for weeks to use explosives to break down the span, which is an estimated 500 feet (152 meters) long and weighs up to 600 tons (544 metric tons).

-The steel span landed on the ship's bow after the Dali lost power and crashed into one of the bridge's support columns shortly after leaving Baltimore.
-Since then, the ship has been stuck among the wreckage and Baltimore's busy port has been closed to most maritime traffic.
+It landed on the ship's bow after the Dali lost power and crashed into one of the bridge's support columns shortly after leaving Baltimore.
+Since then, the ship has been stuck amidst the wreckage and Baltimore's busy port has been closed to most maritime traffic.

+Officials said the demolition had been tentatively moved to Monday evening.
+They said lightning in the area and rising tides Sunday prompted them to reschedule.

-Six members of a roadwork crew plunged to their deaths in the collapse.
-The last of their bodies was recovered from the underwater wreckage earlier this week.
+Six members of a roadwork crew plunged to their deaths in the March 26 collapse.
+The last of their bodies was recovered from the underwater wreckage last week.
 All the victims were Latino immigrants who came to the U.S. for job opportunities.
 They were filling potholes on an overnight shift when the bridge was destroyed.

 The controlled demolition will allow the Dali to be refloated and guided back into the Port of Baltimore.
 Once the ship is removed, maritime traffic can begin returning to normal, which will provide relief for thousands of longshoremen, truckers and small business owners who have seen their jobs impacted by the closure.

-The Dali's 21-member crew will shelter in place aboard the ship while the explosives are detonated.
+The Dali's 21-member crew will stay onboard the ship while the explosives are detonated.

 William Marks, a spokesperson for the crew, said they would shelter "in a designated safe place" during the demolition.
 "All precautions are being taken to ensure everyone's safety," he said in an email.